ShuchirJ/STM32-Mini/README.md

 ## Usage
 1. Clone and open the firmware/ folder (or clone the firmware repo directly: [ShuchirJ/stm32-blinky](https://github.com/ShuchirJ/stm32-blinky))
 2. Install the Rust toolchain and the thumbv6m-none-eabi target (`rustup target add thumbv6m-none-eabi`)
+> [!NOTE]
+> This step assumes you are connected via SWD debugger.
+If you want to flash the firmware using USB, install [rs-dfu](https://github.com/EdgeTX/rs-dfu) (or similar) and skip to step 4.
 3. Build and flash the firmware using `cargo run --release`
-> [!NOTE]
-> This step assumes you are connected via debugger.
-If you want to flash the firmware using USB, install [rs-dfu](https://github.com/EdgeTX/rs-dfu) (or similar)

 Flashing via DFU:
 4. `cargo build --release`
 5. `cargo objcopy --release --bin stm32-blinky -- -O binary target/thumbv6m-none-eabi/release/stm32-blinky.bin`